As an international student in the US, you are obligated to file a US tax return every year.

-Everyone living in the US, including F-1 students, must file income tax forms whether they earn money in the US or not.
+Everyone living in the US, including F-1 and J-1 students, must file income tax forms whether they earn money in the US or not.

-- Ø Avoid penalties.
-If you miss the April 15 deadline, you may face late filing penalties.
-Filing prior to this date prevents this, so the earlier you file, the better.
+- Avoid penalties.
+If you miss the tax filing deadline, you may face late filing penalties.
+Filing prior to this date prevents this.
+The earlier you file, the better.

 - You may be owed a tax refund!
-Most international students filing a tax return are due a tax refund for overpaid tax.
+Many international students filing a tax return are due a tax refund for overpaid tax.
 It’s worth checking if you are due a refund.

 There are two types of tax returns:

-- State tax return: Massachusetts nonresidents have to file an MA state tax return only if their Massachusetts source income (or their prorated Massachusetts personal exemption, whichever is less) was more than $8,000 in the last calendar year.
+- State tax return: Massachusetts nonresidents have to file an MA state tax return only if their Massachusetts source income was more than $8,000 in the last calendar year.

-- Federal tax return: If you did not work or receive any income in the US, you are legally obliged to file the Form 8843.
-If you worked or received a stipend, grant or allowance in the USA (over a certain amount) you may also need to file the Form 1040NR.
+- Federal tax return: If you did not work or receive any income in the US, you must file the Form 8843.
+If you worked or received a stipend, grant, or allowance in the US, you may need to file the Form 1040NR.

-You must file federal and most state taxes by April 15 if you earned money the previous year; June 15 is the deadline for federal returns if you did not earn money.
-If you request an extension to file your tax return and owe money but pay nothing by April 15, you will be charged monthly interest on the initial amount you owed.
+You must file federal and most state taxes by the mid-April deadline.
+If you request an extension to file your tax return and owe money but do not pay by the April deadline, you will be charged monthly interest on the initial amount you owed.

-As tax filing time approaches in February and March, the Center for International Student Engagement (CISE) provides information about using the online Sprintax service, as well as how to seek additional advice from a tax professional, should that be necessary.
+As tax filing time approaches in February and March, the Office of Immigration Services (OIS) provides information about using the online Sprintax service.

-After you login to Sprintax, it will ask you a series of questions about the time you have spent in the US and in which immigration status, looking back over a period of years.
+After you log into Sprintax, it will ask you a series of questions about the time you've spent in the US and in which immigration status.
 Sprintax will then determine your tax status.
-If it determines that you are a "nonresident alien" (NRA) for federal tax purposes, you can continue to use it to respond to a series of guided questions.
-If it determines you are a resident alien for federal tax purposes, you won't be able to continue using the software and wil have to file taxes independently.
+If it determines that you are a "nonresident" (NRA) for federal tax purposes, you can continue to use Sprintax to respond to a series of guided questions.
+If Sprintax determines you are a "resident" for federal tax purposes, you won't be able to continue using the software and will have to file taxes independently.

 Get Started With Sprintax